-Did you know that some of the world’s most successful leaders wear the same thing to the office every day?
-One of the most legendary, and minimal, work attire belonged to the late Steve Jobs.
-The main reason for this sequence of clothing?
-To make less decisions.
-Being a boss or manager is all about decision making.
-It can be challenging to recognize your employees’ best efforts when your mind is always on to the next thing.
-No matter what wardrobe you wear into the office, we’re here to help you get ideas on how to better recognize your employees.
+Did you know that some of the world’s most successful leaders wear the same thing to the office daily?
+One of the most legendary work outfits belonged to the late Steve Jobs.
+He famously only had one style: a sleek black turtleneck, sneakers, and blue jeans.
+This minimal, now-iconic approach to apparel allowed Steve to make fewer daily decisions.
+Being a boss or manager is all about decision-making.
+Recognizing employees’ best efforts can be challenging when your mind is often already on to the next thing.
+No matter what wardrobe you wear into the office, we’re here to help you find creative and effective ways to recognize stellar employees.

 Managerial Recognition

-The benefits of managerial recognition are that employees will feel pleased knowing that their superiors are praising them.
-One of the best ways to recognize employees is to ask managers to keep track of important milestones, such as anniversaries or making top sales.
+Managerial recognition is easily the most popular form of employee reward.
+Supervisors, managers, or even company owners keep metrics on each employee and later award them for their efforts.
+Because it’s so common, it seems normal for a boss or manager to be the one rewarding employees.
+But it’s not always fair.
+Their decisions can sometimes seem biased or unfair to employees.
+Using managerial recognition techniques at work will help employees feel acknowledged and praised by their superiors.
+The issue in this method lies in the fact that there is often too much on their plate for the busy head manager to track individual accomplishments.
+If that’s the case, ask lower managers to keep track of important milestones, such as anniversaries or top sales.
 Employees who are recognized tend to make it a priority to excel in the workplace, especially when they’re rewarded for specific actions.
-Sales goal awards, for examples, are a great way to boost motivation in the workplace while also creating a healthy sense of competition amongst employees.
+Sales goal awards, for example, are a great way to boost motivation in the workplace while also creating a healthy sense of competition among employees.

-To create a sense of succession, consider implementing perpetual plaques if you’re looking for managerial recognition award ideas.
-Perfect for top sales, employee of the month, outstanding achievement, and any other titles, perpetual plaques are a great way to create a connected narrative.
-Just imagine how accomplished your workers will feel when they see their name highlighted on a perpetual plaque and consider the amount of motivation some employees will feel when they see their name on the board.
+If you’re looking for managerial recognition award ideas, consider implementing perpetual plaques to create a sense of succession.
+Perpetual plaques are a great way to make a connected narrative perfect for top sales, employee of the month, outstanding achievement, and any other title.
+Just imagine how accomplished your workers will feel when they see their name highlighted on a perpetual plaque, and consider the amount of motivation some employees will feel when they see their name on the board.

 Peer to Peer Recognition

-Some have never heard of “peer to peer recognition.”
-This is where it is encouraged by management for employees to rate and recognize each other instead.
-Surprising to most who have never tried it before, this is usually the best way to create more workplace recognition.
-Colleagues know exactly what tasks are being done and who is accomplishing the most in their team.
-Not only can this behavior form a strong sense of camaraderie, it can create special bonds and forms of honesty.
-According to this article, “peer-to-peer recognition is 35.7% more likely to have a positive impact on financial results than manager-only recognition.”
+Peer-to-peer recognition is an approach that has fallen under the radar for many, where management encourages their employees to recognize each other.
+Surprisingly, to most who have never tried it, this is usually the best way to create more workplace recognition.
+Colleagues know precisely what tasks are being done and who is accomplishing the most in their team.
+This behavior can form a strong sense of camaraderie and create special bonds and forms of honesty.
+According to this article, “peer-to-peer recognition is 35.7% more likely to positively impact financial results than manager-only recognition.”

-Peer to peer recognition works the best when they gift given is intimate and unique, tailored to the other person.
-While managerial awards are vaguer, goal-oriented, and regal in nature, peer to peer recognition awards can be flexible and inventive.
-Personalized corporate gifts can include simple office tools like engraved pens or paper weights.
+Peer-to-peer recognition works best when the gift given is intimate and unique, tailored to the other person.
+While managerial awards are more general, goal-oriented, and ceremonial in nature, peer-to-peer recognition awards can be flexible and inventive.
+Personalized corporate gifts can include simple office tools like paperweights or engraved pens.
 Gift cards and certificates to stores and activities are also great options.

 Examples of Employee Recognition

-Whether it is manager to employee or peer-to-peer recognition, there are many unique ways to showcase your appreciation.
-Some companies use special apps for the staff to use on a daily basis (you can send digital high fives, etc.).
-Others like to be more original and reward their peers with a small token of appreciation.
-Some like to send companywide emails each month to highlight those who’ve accomplished time sensitive goals, others send a hand-written thank you note.
+Whether it is manager-to-employee or peer-to-peer recognition, there are many unique ways to showcase your appreciation.
+Some companies use special apps for the staff to use daily (you can send digital high fives, etc.).
+Others like to be more original and reward their peers with a custom office gift as a token of appreciation.
+Some want to send companywide emails each month to highlight those who’ve accomplished time-sensitive goals, while others send a handwritten thank you note.

 Employee Recognition Award Ideas

-In conclusion, if you’re a boss or business owner, you’d probably prefer to step it up.
-While practical corporate gifts like personalized pens or engraved glass pieces can be the cherry on top for the annual recognition awards ceremony, don’t be afraid to think bigger!
-Corporate gifts for employees can be extravagant pieces of recognition that don’t necessarily relate to work.
-Consider large art glass awards that can dominate offices or desks, or a crystal plaque that will shine brightly against the light and be the talk of the office.
+Practical corporate gifts like personalized pens or engraved glass pieces can be the cherry on top for a boss to include at the annual recognition awards ceremony.
+But don’t be afraid to think bigger, as corporate gifts for employees can also include extravagant recognition that doesn’t necessarily relate to work.
+Consider significant art glass awards that can dominate offices or desks, or a shining crystal plaque that will be the talk of the office.
 How long does it take to engrave a plaque?
 If you’re looking to give an impromptu gift or recognition award, don’t fret.
-We can have your chosen award engraved and shipped out just in time for your next awards ceremony.
+We can engrave and ship your chosen award out just in time for your next awards ceremony.